Last updated: June 1, 2026

 Before anything else, ask: would I consider this horse if I knew nothing except its current readiness?

 Look for a recent competitive effort in the last 45 days, or multiple solid workouts showing maintenance or improvement.
-Horses returning from 90+ days off without sharp work win only 4.1% of the time (Equibase 2025) — they’re not impossible, but they’re not reliable starting points.
+Horses returning from a long layoff without sharp recent work are generally poor starting points — they’re not impossible, but they’re not reliable.

 This step alone removes more bad tickets than any other.
 From here on, each step removes horses that don’t fit today’s race.